gdbooks/LegacyOpenGL/Chapter5/defmat.md

 GL.Material(MaterialFace.FrontAndBack, MaterialParameter.Ambient, blue);
 ```

-Keep in mind that any polygons
+Keep in mind that any polygons you draw after calling GL.Material will be affected by the material settings until the next call to GL.Material